Polish Up your Bike To Look New

 What Machine To Use

 If you are polishing the parts on the bike then ideally use a variable speed drill machine or a variable speed flexishaft machines.
 50mm to 100mm polishing wheels.
 Ideally you can used a bench polisher for individual parts polishing.
+This would mean removing the parts from the bike to polish them.

 For the cutting combination, used a treated sisal or airflow wheel and grey cutter or brown tripoli.
 A colour stitch wheel can also be used but will not be as aggressive.
 It really does depend on how much work you need to do on the surface.
 The treated cutting combination may be too aggressive, so use the colour stitch combo.